 Oregon Health & Sciences University, Rood Family Pavilion

 For a building like the Oregon Health & Science University Rood Family Pavilion, donor recognition plays an important role.
 Funded by significant donations, the OHSU Rood Family Pavilion is an oasis and home away from home for patients and families traveling long distances for specialized treatment at OHSU.
-The Pavilion, which is run in partnership with Ronald McDonald House Charities of Oregon and Southwest Washington, is adjacent to a 14-story ambulatory tower, with design cues shared between both ZGF-designed facilities.
+The Pavilion, run in partnership with Ronald McDonald House Charities of Oregon and Southwest Washington, is adjacent to a 14-story ambulatory tower, with design cues shared between both ZGF-designed facilities.
 The Pavilion offers a place to focus on healing by relaxing and gathering with friends and loved ones, with five levels of guest parking atop six levels of parking.